kushagra-xo/blog/content/posts/on-embroidery/index.md

 ![](./embr.jpg)

 This is some rusty and old equipment I borrowed from my mom.
 I know this looks like nothing but it did take time given it was my first time around trying this out.
 My plan in the future is to create something on something I actually wear or use.
-Maybe a hankerchief?
+Maybe a handkerchief?

 ## Closing thoughts